 How you conduct yourself and develop your professionalism.

 In class, you'd be dressed appropriately and sitting at a table or desk.
 You'd also refrain from distractions such as other electronics, non-course activities, or food.
 In class, you’d also raise any individual concerns with your instructor well in advance.
-It's the same in Zoom.
+It's the same in Zoom meetings.
 And the revised Code of Student Conduct applies to University-related online and virtual programs and activities.